Hush (band)

-Hush were an Australian glam rock pop band, which formed in 1971 and disbanded in 1977.
+Hush was an Australian glam rock pop band, which formed in 1971 and disbanded in 1977.

 For most of that time their line-up was lead singer Keith Lamb with Les Gock on lead guitar, Rick Lum on bass guitar and Chris 'Smiley' Pailthorpe on drums.
 They had top 10 hits on the Kent Music Report with their cover versions of "Bony Moronie" and "Glad All Over" (both 1975).
 The group frequently appeared on the TV pop music show, Countdown, and toured nationally.